 So you use very, very nice words.
 And the words I’m using is in-person event is “three-dimensional and, uh, the virtual event is “two dimensional” because it’s two dimensional is flat.
 Therefore you need to take into account within that frame what you can control.

 So that’s how I go about and talk about it and then talk about the mic, lighting, background, and the presentation.

 But I love the way you interpreted it so a lot more, how should I say, it’s more lively than mine?
 “It’s three dimensional vs two dimensional.
 That’s just so boring!

 David Meerman Scott: No, I think the 3D and 2D works.
 Um, another thing I like to talk about with virtual events is I imagine I have people imagine, um, a network television morning, newscast.
 So what’s, what does a typical network television morning newscast?
 Well, there’s going to first be the news, which one person typically reads at kind of an anchor desk.
 And they’re reading the news.

 Then you’ve got the remote where you have a person outside of the studio, perhaps talking about the weather or a traffic accident or something.

 Pam Didner: So there are different elements juxtaposed.

-You are literally kind of like a host doing a cooking show.
-You are talking to yourself and cooking something, but you are not getting direct energy.
+You are literally kind of like a host doing a cooking show, talking to yourself and cooking something, but you are not getting direct energy.